Crystal Watson: Research

 Since joining the Johns Hopkins Center for Health Security in 2004, Watson has focused her work on public health risk assessment, biodefense, and emerging infectious diseases preparedness and response.
+She is currently the associate editor of the Health Security journal.
 Early in her career, she worked on evaluating medical care in the wake of disasters.
 Following Hurricane Katrina, she analyzed the medical response and proposing policy changes to improve the capacity of the healthcare system to respond to mass casualty events.
 She has since analyzed the public health response to a number of other outbreaks and health emergencies, including Dengue fever, Zika fever, and Ebola virus disease.

 From 2012 to 2013, she served with the United States Department of Homeland Security, where she worked as a program manager for the Integrated Terrorism Risk Assessment (ITRA) program.
 She also worked to assess the Strategic National Stockpile, the United States' repository of antibiotics, vaccines, and other critical supplies needed to address chemical and biological threats.